Kaffaljidhmah2/SpecDec_pp/README.md

 </p>

 -----
-We propose `SpecDec++`, an enhanced version of speculative decoding that adaptively determines the candidate length with the help of a trained acceptance prediction head.
+We propose SpecDec++, an enhanced version of speculative decoding that adaptively determines the candidate length with the help of a trained acceptance prediction head.
 Our method can boost the performance of speculative decoding and can be combined with other tricks like fused kernel, quantization, and advanced KV cache management.

 ![./assets/teaser_result.png](./assets/teaser_result.png)